joeylitalien/noise2noise-pytorch/README.md

   --scene-path ../data/scenes/car/scene.json \
   --spp 4 \
   --nb-renders 10 \
-  --output-dir ../data/train
+  --output-dir ../data/mc/train
 ```

 You can also specify the path to Tungsten if you have it installed somewhere else with the `--tungsten` argument.
 The default assumes it's in the environment path already.
+Moreover, images are tonemapped using [Reinhard](https://www.cs.utah.edu/~reinhard/cdrom/) by default; to save images as HDR images (OpenEXR format), use the `--hdr` option.

 See `python3 render.py -h` for more info, or run `render.sh` for an example.